matrix-hacks/matrix-puppet-bridge/README.md

 ### Q: How can I add bang (!) commands to a room, such as !echo

 `matrix-puppet-bridge` comes with a bang command processor.
-Simply define a method and it will be invoked instead of being forwarded to the third perty service:
+Simply define a method and it will be invoked instead of being forwarded to the third party service:

 ```javascript
 class App extends MatrixPuppetBridgeBase {